-Au Chun Kwok Augustus (Resigned on 18 February 2008) Cheung King Kwok Seah Hou Kee
+Cheung King Kwok Seah Hou Kee

-In accordance with Bye-law 86 of the Company, Mr. So Tat Wing and Mr. So Tat Cho will retire at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.
+In accordance with Bye-Law 86 of the Company, Mr. Ong Chor Wei will retire at the forthcoming Annual General Meeting and, being eligible, offer himself for re-election.

 Arrangements to enable directors to acquire benefits by means of the acquisition of shares and debentures